 With more than 30 years of healthcare experience, Keith Pitts is Vice Chairman of Tenet Health.
 Mr. Pitts was previously the Chairman and CEO of Mariner Post-Acute Network and its predecessor, Paragon Health Network.
 In addition to serving as OrNda HealthCorp’s Executive Vice President and CFO, he spent more than 15 years as a consultant to healthcare organizations, most recently as a Partner in Ernst & Young's Healthcare Consulting practice.
 Mr. Pitts also serves on the Board and Executive Committee of the Federation of American Hospitals, serving as its Chairman in 2007 and 2008.

-Alan Portela has more than 25 years of experience in bringing groundbreaking medical technology solutions to market.
-Mr. Portela originally joined AirStrip as a senior advisor and member of the Board of Directors prior to his appointment as CEO in 2011.
-His vision of healthcare mobility has helped guide efforts to solidify AirStrip's leadership position in a rapidly evolving healthcare landscape.
+Named Chairman of the Board of Directors in 2016, Alan Portela has more than 25 years of experience in bringing groundbreaking medical technology solutions to market.
+Mr. Portela originally joined AirStrip as a senior advisor and member of the Board prior to his appointment as CEO in 2011.

 Prior to joining AirStrip, Mr. Portela was CEO and principal of Hybrid Clinical Transformation, LLC, where he developed successful EHR adoption strategies for the U.S. Military Health System and much of the Veterans Health Administration.
 He also served as President and Chief Strategist at CliniComp, Intl., and in senior executive roles in several innovative healthcare technology and service organizations.